amitramon/sensors-srv/README.md

     $ docker-compose up

-The system comes configured to map the service's port to port 8080 on the host, and the `sqlite3` database directory will be mapped to a local directory named `server_instance`.
+The system's default configuration maps the service's port to port *8080* on the host, and the `sqlite3` database directory will be mapped to a local directory named `server_instance`.

 ## Running the Server Locally